Jul 1, 2024 • 9 min read

 • Breastfeeding hormones.
 The hormone prolactin released during breastfeeding tends to reduce the ability to lose weight in some women.
 This hormone is released every time you nurse and may contribute to weight gain even when breastfeeding if you’re prone to gaining weight anyway.

-• Appetite Changes.
+• Appetite changes.
 For reasons not quite understood, breastfeeding women tend to be extremely hungry.
 Your enhanced hunger may mean that you’ll consume more calories than you need for both you and your baby.

-• Lack of Sleep.
+• Lack of sleep.
 Breastfeeding challenges your ability to get a full night of sleep.
 Your baby tends to breastfeed more often than bottle-fed babies—even during the night.
 Lack of sleep exerts changes in your metabolism and appetite hormones that may contribute to increased appetite when breastfeeding.

 Strategies for dealing with postpartum weight gain & weight gain from breastfeeding